Quick links

 Dr. Golizeh peeled, sliced, rinsed, salted and air fried batches of potatoes, incorporating chemical grade phytic acid and rice bran in different batches.
 The cooked french fries were then chemically and sensorily analyzed.

 X-ray fluorescence analysis confirmed that phytic acid-treated potatoes had a significantly lower iron content.
-Spectrophotometric measurements showed that phytic acid-treated French fries had higher quantities of AGEs, whereas those prepared with rice bran had significantly less AGEs.
+Spectrophotometric measurements showed that phytic acid-treated french fries had higher quantities of AGEs, whereas those prepared with rice bran had significantly less AGEs.
 Three compounds were found to decrease in rice bran-treated fries, two of which were tentatively identified by tandem mass spectrometry as toxic AGEs.

 Further studies are needed to fully assess whether adding rice bran to potatoes, prior to frying, could make them less unhealthy by decreasing the AGE content of French fries.